mvcisback/tdo/README.md

 Sample configs live in `examples/configs/` to show how to write valid `[caldav]` sections for each environment.

+### Radicale test server

+Launch a disposable CalDAV backend via `nix run .#radicaleTest`; it binds to port `5232` and exposes a single user `test` with password `test`.
+The server is backed by the embedded Radicale config and resets every time the script exits.

 ## Command Syntax

 | Command | Description |